Information about the Governing Body

 Governors act as ‘critical friends’ of the school, supporting the Head teacher and staff.
 Governors monitor and evaluate the school to ensure that the best practice is always followed and a safe learning environment is created.

 They are a key part of the overall system for school accountability.
 They are people from various aspects of the school and its wider community and they have a vital role to play in driving up school and pupil performance and ensuring that resources are used well to give every child the best education possible.

 Decisions are made by the Board as a whole.
 Individual governors have no ‘power’ as such and cannot act or speak on behalf of the Governing Body.
 The term of office for a Governor is four years.

 There are two Parent Governor positions on the board.
-The Parent Governors are elected by the parents of registered pupils at the school.
+The Parent Governors are nominated and elected by the parents of registered pupils at the school.

 There are five Co-opted Governor positions on the board.
 These Governors are appointed by the Governing Body as people who have the necessary skills and expertise to ensure that the Governing Body is effective.

 There is one Local Authority Governor position on the board.
 This Governor is nominated by the Local Authority and is appointed by the Governing Body.

 What does the work of a Governor involve?

 The Full Governing Body meets four times per year.
 There are documents that need to be read in preparation for the meetings.

 There are four or five committee meetings each year (currently five for Staffing and Finance and four for Standards and Curriculum).